Podcast: Play in new window | Download

 Pronated (turned in) ankles and knees, differential leg length (one longer than the other), forward-thrusting head, and slouching when walking all put stress on the lower body and change the placement of feet.
 Aim to contact the ground with the heel before rolling forward off the toes.

 - Find a posture coach.
 If your personal trainer is not constantly on you about your walk, your shoulders, your head forward, and your knees, you need a different trainer.
 Correct posture resolves many structural issues.
-Uncorrected posture while working weights will cause injury.
+Uncorrected posture while lifting weights will cause injury.

 - Work on flat feet with your chiropractor, better shoes, and arch supports.
-I worked with a runners store (during their slow hours) to find arch supports that fit the shoes I wear the most.
+I worked with a runner’s store (during their slow hours) to find arch supports that fit the shoes I wear the most.
 They have helped!

 - Other professionals who might take the time to really examine and correct your knees, hips and feet include chiropractors (some of them), Rolfers, and some Airrosti or physical therapists.
 The trick is getting to the cause of the issue.
 Is the knee problem really a shoulder problem??
 Is it a type of injury causing contractions in the leg or foot?